Master of Science in Nursing: Family Nurse Practitioner

 School of Nursing and Health Sciences

-The Westminster Masters of Nursing and Family Nurse Practitioner program offers faculty mentoring, small class sizes, and hands-on experience students need to advance their nursing careers.
+The Master of Science in Nursing: Family Nurse Practitioner program at Westminster College offers faculty mentoring, small class sizes, and hands-on experience students need to advance their nursing careers.
 Armed with your master’s degree, you’ll be prepared for a variety of healthcare settings—from rural healthcare clinics to urban emergency rooms to specialized care settings.

-If you’re looking to take your nursing career to the next level in a personalized learning environment that fits your personal schedule, find yourself at Westminster.
+If you’re looking to take your nursing career to the next level in a personalized learning environment that fits your personal schedule, find yourself at Westminster College.

 - Course schedules accommodate your working schedule to make it easier for you to pursue your studies.